Iterated club shooting and the stationary-logic constructible model: Introduction and preliminaries

-i.e. $\bar{b},\overline{c}$ are incompatible.\qedhere \end{itemize} \end{proof} Combining this with the previous fact (abusing notation a bit by using $G_{\alpha}$ to denote both the generic in $\p_{\alpha}$ and in $B_{\alpha}$ ) we get \begin{fact} If, under the notation above, $\p_{0}$ is $\kappa$-distributive, then
+Combining this with the previous fact (abusing notation a bit by using $G_{\alpha}$ to denote both the generic in $\p_{\alpha}$ and in $B_{\alpha}$) we get the following: \begin{fact} If, under the notation above, $\p_{0}$ is $\kappa$-distributive, then

 \end{fact}